PMFlow/MonodReactions/MonodReactions_Aquifers/README.md

 - 'main_2D_Monod_Sat_Kraichnan_grw.m' is the main program for simulations of the same biodegradation process by the non-iterative  unbiased GRW scheme.

-- 'BGRW_2D_Monod_Richards.m' is the function for the BGRW scheme.
+- 'BGRW_2D_Monod_Richards.m' is the BGRW function for the nonreactive advection-diffusion step.

-- 'GRW_2D_Monod_Richards.m' is the function for the unbiased GRW scheme.
+- 'GRW_2D_Monod_Richards.m' is the unbiased GRW function for the nonreactive advection-diffusion step.

 - 'V_Kraichnan_Gauss_param.m' and 'V_Kraichnan_Gauss_func.m' are functions used to compute realizations of the Kraichnan velocities.